JeffTadashi/quick-dockers/README.md

 Install docker on your machine, and start its services.
 For Windows/OSX, use Docker Desktop:
 - https://www.docker.com/products/docker-desktop

-For Linux hosts, you can install and auto-start services like the following Ubuntu example:
+For Linux hosts, you can install and auto-start services like the following Debian-based example:
 ```
 sudo apt install docker.io
+sudo usermod -aG docker your-local-username-here
 sudo systemctl start docker
-sudo systemctl enable docker
+sudo systemctl enable docke
-sudo usermod -aG docker your-local-username-here
 ```

 ## Usage